1980 NBA All-Star Game

-The 1980 NBA All-Star Game was an exhibition basketball game which was played at the Capital Centre in Landover, Maryland, on February 3, 1980.
+The 1980 NBA All-Star Game was an exhibition basketball game which was played on February 3, 1980, at the Capital Centre in Landover, Maryland, home of the Washington Bullets.
+This was the second NBA All-Star Game hosted by the Bullets (now Washington Wizards) franchise, following the 1969 game in Baltimore.
+It was the only All-Star Game held in Landover to date, as the team moved to the Washington, D.C. proper in 1997.

 The Eastern All-Stars defeated the Western All-Stars, 144–136.
 The MVP of the game was George Gervin, who scored 34 points for the Eastern All-Stars.

 Coaches

 Lenny Wilkens and Billy Cunningham were selected as the West and East head coach, respectively.

-Billy Cunningham, head coach of the Philadelphia 76ers, qualified as the head coach of the Eastern All-Stars.
+Billy Cunningham, head coach of Philadelphia 76ers, qualified as the head coach of the Eastern All-Stars.
 Lenny Wilkens, head coach of the Seattle SuperSonics, qualified as the head coach of the Western All-Stars.
+Both the 76ers and SuperSonics led their respective conferences as of the January cut-off.